 All clinical research participants should be treated with respect and dignity.
 According to ICH-GCP, “The rights, safety, and well-being of the trial subjects are the most important considerations and should prevail over interests of science and society.”
 This respect begins the moment the participant is enrolled, extends throughout their participation, and continues after the trial ends.

-As we mentioned above, the clinical trial team must maximize benefits and minimize possible harms for participants.
+As we mentioned above, the clinical research study team must maximize benefits and minimize possible harms for participants.
 Researchers also have a responsibility to monitor the well-being of participants and to protect their privacy and confidentiality.
 Finally, all study participants have the right to withdraw from the trial at any time and for any reason.

 What makes clinical research ethical?
 Clearly, many critical components are involved: preclinical research, FDA approval, informed consent, respect for participants, and more.

 Are you interested in participating in clinical research?
 To explore the possibility, check out QPS Missouri if you live in the southwest Missouri region.
 QPS Missouri is looking for new participants.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
-If you would like to join us in this mission, consider applying for a clinical trial.
+If you would like to join us in this mission, consider applying for a clinical research study.